codefresh-io/docs.codefresh.io/_docs/new-codefresh/menu-navigation.md

 ---
-title: ""
+title: "Navigation quick reference"
 description: ""
-group: getting-started
 toc: true
 ---

-## Classic > New Codefresh experience navigation
+## Classic > New Codefresh navigation
-Get up to speed with navigation enhancements and changes with the New Codefresh Experience.
+Get up to speed with navigation enhancements and changes in the New Codefresh experience.

 We added a new **Settings** icon to the toolbar to simplify account-level management for Codefresh administrators.
 With the Settings icon always available, you have _single-click access_ whenever you need to account-level options and settings.